-ASRCOR0021A: Undertake inter active workplace communication Competency Descriptor: This unit deals with the skills and knowledge required to effectively undertake interactive communication at the workplace, and applies to all individuals working in the automotive service industry Competency Field: Automotive S Automotive Service and Repairs EL] EMENT OF COMP PETENCY PEF RFORMQNCE CRITERIA 1.
-Communicate informatio processes, events or ski 1.1 Information about tasks, processes, events or skills are communicated.
-1.2 Multiple operations involving several topics/areas are communicated.
-1.3 Listening is undertaken without continuous interruptions of the speaker.
-1.4 Questions are used to gain extra information.
-1.5 Correct sources of information are identified.
-1.6 Information is selected and sequenced appropriately.
-1.7 Verbal and written reporting undertaken where required.
-1.8 Communication is demonstrated in both familiar and unfamiliar situations and to familiar and unfamiliar individuals and groups.
-2. Take part in group discus achieve appropriate worl 2.1 Responses sought and provided to others in the group.
-2.2 Constructive contributions are made in terms of the production process involved.
-2.3 Goals and aims are communicated.
+- 1. Communicate information about tasks, processes, events or skills - Information about tasks, processes, events or skills are communicated. - Multiple operations involving several topics/areas are communicated. - 1.3 Listening is undertaken without continuous interruptions of the speaker. - 1.4 Questions are used to gain extra information. - 1.5 Correct sources of information are identified. - 1.6 Information is selected and sequenced appropriately. - 1.7 Verbal and written reporting undertaken where required. - 1.8 Communication is demonstrated in both familiar and unfamiliar situations and to familiar and unfamiliar individuals and groups. - 2.
+Take part in group discussion to achieve appropriate work outcomes - 2.1 Responses sought and provided to others in the group. - 2.2 Constructive contributions are made in terms of the production process involved. - 2.3 Goals and aims are communicated.

-This unit covers competencies needed for situations where employees must collectively undertake a task eg: three or four assemblers co-operating to assemble a product, a trade's person who has to attend a service call, or a group of process workers who undertake a similar task in close proximity to each other.
+This unit covers competencies needed for situations where employees must collectively undertake a task eg: three or four assemblers co-operating to as semble a product, a trade's person who has to attend a service call, or a group of process workers who undertake a similar task in close proximity to each other.